isamu-isozaki/teamai_test/marketing/product-marketing/enablement/github-ci-cd-faq.html.md

 ### Q: Is there a landing page for the feature?

-A: Yes, [https://about.gitlab.com/features/github](https://about.gitlab.com/features/github) [will go live 2018-03-22]
+A: Yes, [https://about.gitlab.com/features/github](https://about.gitlab.com/features/github/index.html.md) [will go live 2018-03-22]

-[https://about.gitlab.com/github](https://about.gitlab.com/github) will also redirect to the longer URL and can be used in social, emails, etc.
+[https://about.gitlab.com/github](https://about.gitlab.com/github/index.html.md) will also redirect to the longer URL and can be used in social, emails, etc.

 ### Q: Are there other activities associated with this announcement?

-A: We are running a promotion that makes this feature available (normally a Silver feature) part of the Free tier on GitLab.com for one year.
-(Self-hosted customers have access in the Premium tier.)
+A: We are running a promotion that makes this feature available (normally a Silver feature/index.html.md) part of the Free tier on GitLab.com for one year.
+(Self-hosted customers have access in the Premium tier./index.html.md)

 ### Q: Is GitLab CI/CD for GitHub generally available?